Caribou in Covid: Contests are running online as usual. Check out the FAQ for further questions.

 - Chain

-- is made up from connected 2-boxes.
-There are linear and loopy chains.
+- a sequence made up of connected 2-boxes.
+There are linear chains and loopy chains.

 - DD